 - Use mosquito netting over the beds

-Consult your doctor and request malaria test if you develop any flu-like symptoms during or after you have been in a malaria area.
-Remember Malaria is treatable so talk to your doctor if you have any concerns.
+Consult your doctor and request a malaria test if you develop any flu-like symptoms during or after visiting a malaria-prone area.
+Remember, malaria is treatable, so talk to your doctor if you have any concerns.

 To search for the best healthcare providers worldwide, please use the Mya Care search engine.